koogar/HardwareSerialMonitor/README.md

 * **.NET Framework**: Requires .NET Framework 4.8.

 * **Microcontroller Integration**: Designed to work seamlessly with Arduino-based projects like Gnat-Stats and Phat-Stats, which display system metrics on OLED or TFT screens.

+* **Bluetooth Virtual Com**: Virtual Com ports are not stored and have to be re-selected each time HardwareSerialMonitor runs.

 ### Installation and Setup